 Title of a contract

 With a contract, it is not legally important what is written on it, but what is in it.
 This means, in particular, which title a contract bears is not really relevant.
 Also, the parties cannot determine the type of contract by choosing a title.
-For example, contracts often say «service contract» although legally it is a contract for a work.
+For example, contracts often say «service contract» although legally it is a work contract.
 For this reason, I usually only use the title «contract» or «agreement» for contracts, without any further typification.
-For this purpose, I often set a reference (after the parties to the contract), from which the reader who is not yet familiar with the contractual matter can see what the contract is about roughly.
+For this purpose, I often set a reference (after the parties to the contract), from which the reader who is not yet familiar with the contractual matter can see what the contract is roughly about.

 Particularly when companies are represented by their employees, the right to enter into contracts for the company or to sign contracts, the signing authority, is of great relevance.
 Because CO 38 f. stipulates that a contract is invalid if it is signed by a company representative who is not authorised to do so, unless the company subsequently approves the contract.